awsdocs/amazon-ec2-user-guide/doc_source/burstable-performance-instances-unlimited-mode-concepts.md

 + Column C shows the price of a `t3.large` per hour\.
 + Column D shows the price of an `m5.large` per hour\.
 + Column E shows the price difference between the `t3.large` and the `m5.large`\.
-+ Column F shows the baseline performance per vCPU of the `t3.large`, which is 30%\.
++ Column F shows the baseline utilization per vCPU of the `t3.large`, which is 30%\.
 At the baseline, the hourly cost of the instance covers the cost of the CPU usage\.
 + Column G shows the flat additional rate per vCPU\-hour that an instance is charged if it bursts at 100% CPU after it has depleted its earned credits\.
 + Column H shows the flat additional rate per vCPU\-minute that an instance is charged if it bursts at 100% CPU after it has depleted its earned credits\.
 + Column I shows the number of additional minutes that the `t3.large` can burst per hour at 100% CPU while paying the same price per hour as an `m5.large`\.